 Authentic Yaki Udon (焼きうどん)

-Yaki Udon is a Japanese stir-fried noodle dish that’s a close relative of Yakisoba.
-It’s typically prepared with inexpensive ingredients like cabbage, carrots, and onions, and yet it’s flavorful and satisfying.
-This has made it a street-food staple which can often be found at omatsuri, or festivals across Japan.
+Yaki Udon is a Japanese stir-fried noodle dish that's a close relative of Yakisoba.
+It's typically prepared with inexpensive ingredients like cabbage, carrots, and onions, and yet it's flavorful and satisfying.
+This has made it a street-food staple which can often be found at omatsuri, or festivals alongside other favorites such as Okonomiyaki and Yakisoba.

 Why This Recipe Works